-In light of the uncertainties and inconsistent rulings in the wake of the Reed decision discussed in the prior report, arguably the best course for cities is to err on the side of allowing for less restrictive, rather than more restrictive, sign regulations until the courts provide more specific guidance.
+In light of the uncertainties and inconsistent rulings in the wake of the Reed decision discussed in the September 10 report (see Attachment 1), arguably the best course for cities is to err on the side of allowing for less restrictive, rather than more restrictive, sign regulations until the courts provide more specific guidance.
 Cities can still legally regulate signs, provided their regulations avoid making distinctions based on content or subject matter.
 Revisions to sign codes should ensure the codes are "content neutral" by:

 - 1) Eliminating any separate rules for categories of signs that are defined by the content or subject matter of their message.
-This means avoiding rules that have different size, height, or duration requirements for "political" or "directional" or "real estate" signs, etc. - 2) Reviewing "exceptions" to regulations to make sure they are not content based, and eliminating such exceptions even if they seem innocuous (e.g., exceptions for historical markers, for example). - 3) Adopting content neutral, "time place and manner" (TPM) regulations.
-Such TPM regulations can legally distinguish between for example, lighted and unlighted signs, signs with fixed and changing electronic messages, signs on public and private property, onpremise and off-premise signs, and signs on commercial and residential property.
+This means avoiding rules that have different size, height, or duration requirements for "political" or "directional" or "real estate" signs, etc. - 2) Reviewing "exceptions" to regulations to make sure they are not content based, and eliminating such exceptions even if they seem innocuous (e.g., exceptions for historical markers, for example). - 3) Adopting content neutral, "time, place, and manner" (TPM) regulations.
+Such TPM regulations can legally distinguish between for example, lighted and unlighted signs, signs with fixed and changing electronic messages, signs on public and private property, on-premise and off-premise signs, and signs on commercial and residential property.

-Council directed staff to return with proposed changes to the City's existing Sign Ordinance that address the issues raised by the Reed decision.
-A draft Ordinance is attached for the Council's review and consideration, with Attachment 2 being the redlined version, and Attachment 3 being the clean version.
+A draft Ordinance is attached for the Commission's review and consideration, with Attachment 2 being the redlined version, and Attachment 3 being the clean version.
 The draft makes: 1) the minimal changes necessary to conform with the Reed decision's requirements, and 2) other non-substantive clarifications to eliminate inconsistencies within the existing code.
-The Sign Ordinance is part of the City's zoning regulations.
-It should be noted that any amendments to the zoning regulations require Planning Commission review and recommendation, before final review and adoption by the City Council (Hercules Municipal Code Section 13-52.200).
+The Sign Ordinance is part of the City's zoning regulations (Municipal Code Chapter 13-34).
+Any amendments to the zoning regulations require Planning Commission review and recommendation, before final review and adoption by the City Council (Hercules Municipal Code Section 13-52.200).